-Join Gabriel Corbett for an in-depth discussion in this video Spline creation, part of Surfacing with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Spline creation, part of SOLIDWORKS: Surfacing.

 - Splines are one of the most interesting and complicated of all the Sketch Entities.
 To go ahead and start drawing splines, let's take a look at the Sketch menu.
 Up here under Sketch you can see I have Spline right here.
 If I click on the dropdown you can see I have Spline, a Style Spline, which is really great for creating a very smooth, flowing curves.
 I have a Spline on a Surface, which is what you see down here in this view window here.
 Here's a surface and here's this drawn directly on top of it.
 Then you have Equation Driven Curve.
 So those are our basic types of splines that we can draw.